-Congratulations to 2020 D52 Awardees!
+Congratulations to 2023 D52 Awardees!

 The Outstanding International Psychologist Awards recognize outstanding contributions to international psychology through significant research, teaching, advocacy, and/or contributions to international organizations.
 An award is given to a psychologist from the United States and to a psychologist from outside the United States.
-Deadline June 30.
+Deadline March 15, 2024.

 Denmark/Reuder Award for Outstanding International Contributions to the Psychology of Women and Gender

 The Florence L. Denmark and Mary E. Reuder Award for Outstanding International Contributions to the Psychology of Women and Gender award recognizes outstanding psychologists who have made international contributions to further the understanding of women and/or gender.
-Deadline April 15.
+Deadline March 15, 2024.

 This award, named for Anne Anastasi, is for outstanding graduate student research, with priority given to research that focuses on psychometrics and differential psychology.
 The award is funded by a donation to Division 52 from the Anne Anastasi Foundation.
-Deadline April 15.
+Deadline March 15, 2024.